Simone, Project Manager (Research and Innovation IT) - IT Services

 What would you say to current students who are considering the University as a place to work?

-I think if people are considering the University as a place to work I would say definitely go for it because it’s a really good place to be, it’s a really good environment to work in, there's a lot of opportunities to grow, to develop, to learn, to be around some really smart people who will help you to become the best version of yourself.
+I think if people are considering the University as a place to work I would say definitely go for it because it’s a really good place to be, it’s a great environment to work in, there are a lot of opportunities to grow, to develop, to learn, to be around some really smart people who will help you to become the best version of yourself.
 It’s an opportunity to work in a really open environment where you are valued and where you will grow and develop.
-There’s opportunities to grow within your role and to move across the University.
+There are opportunities to grow within your role and to move across the University.

 Why did you decide to stay in Sheffield?